sighupio/fury-kubernetes-opa/docs/releases/unreleased.md

 operation != "DELETE"
 ```

+## Warning

+Since the introduction of the protected namespace constrainttemplate, implies the `DELETE` events filtering by Gatekeeper, please check that the Gatekeeper resources are set accordingly with this change, because now the load will increase.

 ## Upgrade path

 To upgrade this core module from `v1.3.1`, you need to download this new version, then apply the